-4.2 Screening data
+Screening data

 An analysis of completeness of screening flags for England provided by National Disease Registration was undertaken, see Table 4.1.
-The breakdown by site shows a variation in the percentage of screen detected records assigned by the registration service and the Routes to diagnosis algorithm using the data from the screening programmes.
+The breakdown by site shows a variation in the percentage of screen-detected records assigned by the registration service and the Routes to Diagnosis algorithm using the data from the screening programmes.
 For breast and colorectal cancers the project uses the data provided by the respective NHS Cancer Screening Programmes.
 Cervical screening data are not available directly at present, but it is hoped that this data set will be added in the future.

-Table 4.1: The number of records for England patients against each of the breast and cervical ICD-10 groupings (C50, C53, D05 and D06) by screen detected flag, 2006 to 2015
+Table 4.1: The number of records for England patients against each of the breast and cervical ICD-10 groupings (C50, C53, D05 and D06) by screen detected flag, 2006-2016

-Cancer site Registry screen detected flag Routes screen detected flag Count
+Cancer site Registi detec ry screen- ted flag Routes detect screen- ed flag Count

 Yes No Other value Yes No

-Cervix 17% 36% 47% 25% 75% 25,213
+Cervix 21% 35% 44% 28% 72% 27,825

-Cervix (in-situ) 0% 0% 100% 21% 79% 243,681
+Cervix (in-situ) 0% 0% 100% 22% 78% 265,629

-Colorectal 2% 5% 94% 7% 93% 335,353
+Colorectal 6% 16% 77% 8% 92% 370,712

-Breast 27% 31% 42% 28% 72% 425,083
+Breast 28% 32% 40% 28% 72% 471,125

-Breast (in-situ) 52% 15% 33% 54% 46% 54,177
+Breast (in-situ) 51% 15% 34% 53% 47% 61,023

-4.3 Death Certificate Only
+Death Certificate Only

-Patients who were registered as a (Death Certificate Only) DCO on the CAS and could not be matched to any of the data sources referenced in Section 2.2 above were assigned a DCO route grouping.
+Patients who were registered as a DCO on the CAS and could not be matched to any of the data sources referenced in Section 2.2 above were assigned a DCO route grouping.
 However, there were patients registered as DCOs where additional information was found in inpatient and/or outpatient HES data which allowed these patients to be assigned a different route grouping, see Tables 4.3 and 4.4.
 This finding has important incidental implications for reducing the DCO rate recorded by the cancer registry.
-All tables below show the number of records as opposed to the number of distinct patients, which includes all records in the analysis (ie it does not exclude multiples).
+All tables below show the number of records as opposed to the number of distinct patients, which includes all records in the analysis (for instance, it does not exclude multiples).